 Community-based lending personnel, along with region-based independent underwriting and analytic support staff, extend credit under guidelines established and administered by our Enterprise Risk Committee.
 This committee, which meets quarterly, is made up of outside directors.
-The committee monitors credit quality through its review of information such as delinquencies, credit exposures, peer comparisons, problem loans and charge-offs.
+The committee monitors credit quality through its review of information such as delinquencies, credit exposures, peer comparisons, problem loans, and charge-offs.
 In addition, the committee reviews and approves recommended loan policy changes to assure it remains appropriate for the current lending environment.

-We lend primarily to small- and medium-sized commercial and commercial real estate clients in various industries including manufacturing, agribusiness, transportation, mining, wholesaling and retailing.
-At December 31, 2014, we had no concentration of loans in any single industry exceeding 10% of our portfolio and had no exposure to foreign borrowers or sovereign debt.
-Our policy is to concentrate our lending activity in the geographic market areas we serve, primarily Indiana, southeastern Illinois, western Kentucky and southwestern Michigan.
+We lend primarily to small- and medium-sized commercial and commercial real estate clients in various industries including manufacturing, agribusiness, transportation, mining, wholesaling, and retailing.
+At December 31, 2015, we had no concentration of loans in any single industry exceeding 10% of our portfolio and had no exposure to foreign borrowers or sovereign debt.
+Our policy is to concentrate our lending activity in the geographic market areas we serve, primarily Indiana, Kentucky, and Michigan.
 We are experiencing a slow and gradual improvement in the economy of our principal markets.
-Management expects that trends in under-performing, criticized and classified loans will be influenced by the degree to which the economy strengthens or weakens.
+Management expects that trends in under-performing, criticized, and classified loans will be influenced by the degree to which the economy strengthens or weakens.

 During the third quarter of 2011, Old National acquired the banking operations of Integra Bank in an FDIC assisted transaction.
-As of December 31, 2014, acquired loans totaled \$184.1 million and there was \$9.1 million of other real estate owned.
+As of December 31, 2015, acquired loans totaled \$125.3 million and there was \$4.9 million of other real estate owned.
 The Company entered into separate loss sharing agreements with the FDIC providing for specified credit loss protection for substantially all acquired single family residential loans, commercial loans, and other real estate owned.
 In accordance with accounting for business combinations, there was no allowance brought forward on any of the acquired loans, as the credit losses evident in the loans were included in the determination of the fair value of the loans at the acquisition date.
-At December 31, 2014, approximately \$144.2 million of loans, net of discount and allowance, and \$9.1 million of other real estate owned are covered by the loss sharing agreements.
+At December 31, 2015, approximately \$107.6 million of loans and \$4.9 million of other real estate owned are covered by the loss sharing agreements.
 Under the terms of the loss sharing agreements, the FDIC will reimburse Old National for 80% of losses up to \$275.0 million.
-Currently we do not expect losses to exceed \$275.0 million.
-These covered assets are included in our summary of under-performing, criticized and classified assets found below.
+We do not expect losses to exceed \$275.0 million.
+These covered assets are included in our summary of under-performing, criticized, and classified assets found below.

-On April 25, 2014, Old National closed on its acquisition of Tower.
-As of December 31, 2014, these acquired loans totaled \$331.8 million and there was \$0.3 million of other real estate owned.
+On January 1, 2015, Old National closed on its acquisition of Founders.
+As of December 31, 2015, acquired loans from the Founders transaction totaled \$327.1 million and other real estate owned totaled \$0.3 million.
 In accordance with accounting for business combinations, there was no allowance brought forward on any of the acquired loans, as the credit losses evident in the loans were included in the determination of the fair value of the loans at the acquisition date.
-Old National reviewed the acquired loans and determined that as of December 31, 2014, \$15.8 million met the definition of criticized, \$19.2 million were considered classified, and \$0.2 million were doubtful.
+Old National reviewed the acquired loans and determined that as of December 31, 2015, \$6.9 million met the definition of criticized and \$8.2 million were considered classified.
 Our current preference would be to work these loans and avoid foreclosure actions unless additional credit deterioration becomes apparent.
-These assets are included in our summary of under-performing, criticized and classified assets found below.
+These assets are included in our summary of under-performing, criticized, and classified assets found below.